 A poor buying experience makes most shoppers abandon their carts.
 Compared to the percentage of people spending hours on their smartphones, only a tiny percent generates online sales, especially through mobiles.
-Shopping habits of customers are changing, and it’s the job of the retailers to keep up with it.
+The shopping habits of customers are changing, and it’s the job of the retailers to keep up with them.

 They provide fluid interaction, better user experience, home-screen launch icons, adapting to the host’s device, improved speed, and are functional across all platforms and browsers.
 This has led to increased mobile engagement.

 It is up to every individual ecommerce retailer how they want to take the holistic approach towards progressive apps that comply with their engagement schemes and mobile commerce.

 Progressive web apps are best suited for online retailers who have an elaborate underlying structure and extensive range of products and services.

 Mobile commerce and brick-and-mortar stores have been rivals for a long time now.
 The offline stores had an edge up until a few years back.
 The tables have turned with time.